honne/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

    Clicking the *Validate* button should produce a message in the console similar to this::

-    XX/XX/XX XX:XX:XX am: Validation success!
+    xx/xx/xx xx:xx:xx am: Validation success!
 Pipeline demoPipeline is valid.

 #.
 If there are any errors, correct them before continuing.

    Otherwise, click the *Publish* button: the pipeline configuration will be saved; a CDAP application will be created, based on the configuration you have set, complete with a stream and dataset table; and the application will be ready to run.

+   Note that errors can occur at the publishing phase that were not caught during validation; resolve those, if any, before continuing.

    The view changes to show the completed application: